The Deception of the Doctrine of Imputed Righteousness and its Consequences

 The Truly Righteous Live by Faith

-One of the most important things to know is that we need forgiveness because there is no other way to eternal salvation.
-Forgiveness from our Father through our Messiah is not only about “believing” that we are forgiven, but is also about an action of obedience too.
-Being counted as “obedient” is artificial without walking in the faith of Yahshua our Messiah.
-True faith should lead us to obey God fully in our lives.
-This is how we are accounted for as being righteous because “the righteous shall live by faith,” not believing that it is simply “imputed,” or transferred to us.
+One of the most important things to know is that we do need forgiveness because there is no other way to salvation.
+Forgiveness from our Father through Christ is not only about believing that we are forgiven, but is also about an action of obedience too.
+Being counted as being obedient is artificial without walking in the faith of Christ.
+Genuine faith should lead us to desire and be able to obey God fully in our lives.
+This is how we are accounted for as being righteous because, “the righteous shall live by faith,” not believing that it is simply imputed, or transferred.

 Does he who supplies the Spirit to you and works miracles among you do so by works of the law, or by hearing with faith— just as Abraham “believed God, and IT WAS COUNTED TO HIM AS RIGHTEOUSNESS”? – Galatians 3:5

 Our Father in heaven loves righteousness.
 He loved His Son because he was absolutely righteous.
 Simply put, righteousness is a condition that is deemed acceptable to God.
 This is what the Gospel is about.
-It is about receiving the power, or the ability to be in right standing with God through His Son.
-Most would agree with me on this, but here is where the road diverges when false doctrine comes into play.
+It is about coming into right standing with God through His Son.
+Most would agree with me on this, but the narrow road diverges onto the wide road when the false doctrine of imputed righteousness comes into play.

-What many believe "impute" to mean is a “transference,” but this never what it means.
+What many believe imputation to mean is a transference, but this is not what it means according to God’s word.
 In the Greek [3049. logizomai] it means to take into account, or reckon.
-In the Hebrew [2803. chashab] it means to consider, or to take into account also.
+In the Hebrew [2803. chashab], it means to consider, or to take into account also.

-Christ paid the penalty for our past sins on the cross, but nowhere do we read in Scripture that because of his righteousness when we choose to sin in the future that it is not accounted to us.
-This is why so many believe they are not guilty for their sins.
-They are just sorry because they got caught and believe they are off the hook in their sin-excusing doctrine.
+Christ paid the penalty for our past sins on the cross, but nowhere do we read in Scripture that because of his righteousness when we sin in the future that his righteousness is accounted to us.
+This is why so many falsely believe they are not guilty for their sins.
+They may feel sorry for them, but they are assured they are off the hook because their doctrine excuses sin as being already forgiven.

-When we look back at David in the Old Testament who had transgressed with murder and adultery, he was thankful that after he repented that God did not count his particular sins against him.
-The reason was that he truly repented and God forgave him as a result.
+When we look back at the account King David in the Old Testament when he had transgressed with murder and adultery, he was thankful that when he repented before God that those particular sins were not counted against him.
+The reason was that he had truly repented and God forgave him as a result.
 If he had not repented, there would have been no forgiveness and his iniquity would have been counted against him.

 And to the one who does not work but believes in him who justifies the ungodly, HIS FAITH IS COUNTED AS RIGHTEOUSNESS, just as David also speaks of the blessing of the one to whom GOD COUNTS RIGHTEOUSNESS APART FROM WORKS: “Blessed are those whose lawless deeds are forgiven, and whose sins are covered; BLESSED IS THE MAN AGAINST WHOM THE LORD WILL NOT COUNT HIS SIN.” – Romans 4:5-8

-David did not try to work off his sins of adultery and murder, but by faith he repented because he believed that Yahweh would not count his past sin through His mercy.
-David did not go unpunished because there are always consequences to sin, especially the big ones.
-Because David repented, he received forgiveness and mercy and was counted as righteous from his past sins.
+David did not try to work off his sins of adultery and murder, but by faith he repented because he believed that God would not count his past sins against him and restore his salvation.
+Although David had a change of heart, he did not go unpunished and there were consequences for his sin.
+David had truly repented and received forgiveness and mercy to come into right standing before God again.
 His forgiveness was contingent on repentance.